loganpriestley/Software---Publish/README.md

   against latency on a recorded test video.
 A custom benchmark script was written to sweep through all combinations of parameters and track accuracy and latency metrics.
 The top combinations were then selected and reviewed.
+  The parameters that yeilded the highest accuracy with a latency still below the time allowed at 30 fps.
 - PID gains were tuned by hand.

 ## Hardware & Power Supply